slashley127/streaming-data-pipeline/spark-hello-world/src/main/scala/com/labs1904/hwe/homework/spark_theory.md

 #### What problem does Spark help solve?
 Use a specific use case in your answer
 * Helpful resource: [Apache Spark Use Cases](https://www.toptal.com/spark/introduction-to-apache-spark)
 * [Overivew of Apache Spark](https://www.youtube.com/watch?v=znBa13Earms&t=42s)
+* runs code across cluster of servers (distributed computing) while tolerating faults (accounting for servers going down, etc)

 #### What is Apache Spark?
 * Helpful resource: [Spark Overview](https://www.youtube.com/watch?v=ymtq8yjmD9I)

 #### What is distributed data processing?
 How does it relate to Apache Spark?
 [Apache Spark for Beginners](https://medium.com/@aristo_alex/apache-spark-for-beginners-d3b3791e259e)
+* work is distributed throughout cluster for more efficient processing

 #### On the physical side of a spark cluster, you have a driver and executors.
 Define each and give an example of how they work together to process data
+* Driver - The main node that distributes "work" to other nodes
+  * Will communicate with cluster manager to do so
+  * builds foundation for app to run
+  * Does not actually do any calculations
+* Executors
+  * run the tasks and return results to driver node
+  * Can have multiple executors per node

 #### Define each and explain how they are different from each other
 * RDD (Resilient Distributed Dataset)
+  * Spark will send data across the cluster for you when using RDD
+  * Can be useful if data doesn't have a well-defined schema
 * DataFrame
+  * columns and rows
+  * Has schemas
 * DataSet
+  *

 #### What is a spark transformation?
 [Spark By Examples-Transformations](https://sparkbyexamples.com/apache-spark-rdd/spark-rdd-transformations/)
+* Applies a function and returns a new dataset/dataframe/RDD
+* Will not be applied until an action performed

 #### What is a spark action?
 How do actions differ from transformations?
+* applies a function to the data but doesn't change it, returns something other than dataset/dataframe/RDD (could be nothing)

 #### What is a partition in spark?
 Why would you ever need to repartition?
 [Spark Partitioning](https://sparkbyexamples.com/spark/spark-repartition-vs-coalesce/)
+* Describe how input data is split up

 #### What was the most fascinating aspect of Spark to you while learning?